-It is about time that nonprofits and social enterprises take control of their impact learning process.
+It is time nonprofits and social enterprises take control of their impact learning process.
 Collect and use data that will help you serve your stakeholders better.
-As we saw during COVID, many had to listen to their stakeholders and change their programs to provide relief then make a change.
-Here, the context is more important than SROI type calculation, but it builds trust in the long run.
+As we saw during COVID, many had to listen to their stakeholders and change their programs to provide relief and then make a change.
+Here, the context is more important than SROI-type calculation, but it builds trust in the long run.
 Tips for all nonprofits and social enterprises are,

 - Create a budget for your impact measurement and management process.
 Having impact evidence available all the time can help you attract new funding.

-- Define key outcomes and key indicators which are valuable to you to scale and not just for reporting
+- Define critical outcomes and indicators valuable to you to scale, not just for reporting.

 As an ongoing practice, create the habit of using impact data for business decisions.
-For example, an organization providing affordable housing should continuously see whom they are serving and whom they are leaving behind?
+For example, an organization providing affordable housing should continuously see whom they are serving and whom they are leaving behind.
 If housing creates gentrification, how can it reach out to the right demographic?
-Just collecting the number of units built and the number of people served will not bring insight into making operational decisions.
+Collecting the number of units built and the number of people served will not bring insight into making operational decisions.